 Monthly plans are available at $11.95/month.
 Discounts are offered on annual and two-year plans.

-CyberGhost doesn’t have support for business-level VPN services, and you can only connect with a maximum of seven devices at a time, making this VPN most ideal for individuals and small businesses.
+CyberGhost doesn’t have support for business-level VPN services, and the number of simultaneous connections that are allowed is a maximum of seven, making this VPN most ideal for individuals and small businesses.

 CyberGhost has one of the largest networks of any VPN service with over 6,200 servers located in over 90 countries.
 Some of these servers are provided virtually.

 With such a large and expansive network, CyberGhost is one of the most reliable VPNs you can use in terms of accessing content from restricted areas.
 It’s also great for those who travel frequently and want to protect their data and access their content from anywhere no matter where they go.